 Your first call of action when looking for new contact lenses should be a visit to your optician.
 They will best advise you on which contact lenses suit you.
 If you are unhappy with the lenses you have been prescribed, you can ask your optician to try a different lens under their supervision.
 You may have to try more than one lens before knowing which contact lens is best for you.

 The main factors that will determine which contact lenses is best for you are your prescription, preference for material (hydrogel or silicone hydrogel), wearing time (daily, monthly, two-weekly), price and potentially colour if you want to wear coloured lenses.

 It is important to remember that once you have your prescription, you can purchase the very same lenses anywhere you like and it is cheaper to purchase contact lenses online.
 FeelGoodContacts.com offers the best prices for your contact lenses online.

 It is a common myth that sight aids such as contact lenses and prescription glasses make your eyes worse.
 Contact lenses do not make your eyes worse.
 If your eyes have not been fitted for the correct lens, it is likely that they are straining to see correctly.
 This will eventually begin to cause eyestrain and potential headaches for as long as you do not get fitted with the correct lens.

 Can you wear both contact lenses and prescription glasses?

 You can alternate between contact lenses and prescription glasses.
 You certainly cannot wear both at exactly the same time as you will be distorting your vision!

 Many people choose to wear prescription glasses during the week, and contact lenses over the weekend, or for more special occasions when they don’t want to wear glasses.
+Or some choose to wear contact lenses during the week and wear prescription glasses at the weekend.
 It is simply a matter of preference and cost.